jim-collier/x9git/project/design.md

 - Being offline must never turn a good commit into a failed command, now that `update` is the only way to commit.
 	- A remote that can't be reached warns and skips the pull.
 A remote that *is* reachable but can't fast-forward is a real problem and still fails hard - the distinction is what the pre-command fetch already discovered.
-	- `--no-fetch` means offline, so it skips the pull too.
+	- `--no-fetch` declines the incoming round trip, so it skips the pull as well as the fetch.
 Skipping only the fetch and then pulling anyway would have saved nothing.
+It is not a way to say "I am offline" - see the offline rule below for why that distinction is deliberate.

 - The command set is split by how often you type it.
 Daily verbs stay one word (`update`, `sync`, `status`, `release`); everything else is grouped under a noun (`repo`, `br`, `pr`).
 	- Among the options considered, we decided the extra word is worth it for infrequent commands.
 It buys discoverability - three nouns to explore instead of a flat list to memorize - and it retires mashed-together abbreviations like `newbr`/`gobr`/`listbr`.